rlberry-py/rlberry/docs/basics/DeepRLTutorial/TutorialDeepRL.rst

 Let’s try to change the neural networks’ architectures and see if we can beat our previous result.
-This time we we use a smaller learning rate and bigger batch size to have more stable training.
+This time we use a smaller learning rate and bigger batch size to have more stable training.

 .. code:: ipython3